chewtoys/docker-traefik2-host/README.md

     - Host for https://vaf-kiosk.grinnell.edu - The VAF kiosk site
     - Host for https://rootstalk-static.grinnell.edu - The FUTURE Rootstalk e-zine site

 The aforementioned guide, [Traefik 2.0 + Docker -- a Simple Step by Step Guide](https://medium.com/@containeroo/traefik-2-0-docker-a-simple-step-by-step-guide-e0be0c17cfa5), builds an environment destined to live in `/opt/containers`, and this project does the same.

+## To Initialize the Host

 The project and _Traefik_ were initiated on `static.grinnell.edu` like so:

 ```
 sudo su
+docker stop $(docker ps -q); docker system prune --force
+cd /opt
 git clone https://github.com/McFateM/docker-traefik2-host containers
 touch /opt/containers/traefik/data/acme.json
 chmod 600 /opt/containers/traefik/data/acme.json